Skip to main content

 Source: Milled

-Black Friday promotion tip: Take a leaf out of Lectric’s book and make your BFCM offers more tempting by incorporating customer testimonials into your communications.
+Black Friday promotion tip: Make your BFCM offers more tempting by incorporating customer testimonials into your messages.
 In ecommerce, product reviews are a crucial way to let your happiest customers do your marketing for you.

-Your brand’s VIPs—customers who’ve spent a certain amount of money with your brand or placed a certain number of orders—are your most loyal and valuable customers.
-They’re also the ones most likely to go on a shopping spree during the BFCM, so it’s a smart idea to do what you can to make them feel special.
+Your brand’s VIPs—people who have spent a certain amount of money with your brand or placed a certain number of orders—are your most loyal and valuable customers.
+They’re also the ones most likely to go on a shopping spree during BFCM, so it’s a smart idea to do what you can to make them feel special.

 “When the doors opened for them to shop, they felt like they had first dibs,” says Jen-Ai Notman, POPFLEX’s VP of marketing.
 “People converted really quickly.”
 In fact, POPFLEX went on to record the highest revenue hour of the year during that early access period.